dylansmith/chrome-extensions-togglejs/README.md

 Description
 -----------

+Toggle JavaScript provides a simple, easy-to-access browser button to enable or disable JavaScript globally.
+Obviously Chrome allows you to do this, but the setting is a pain to access if you are a developer using it often.

+### Features:

+- global JavaScript master switch
+- reloads pages reliably when disabling JavaScript

+### More Info:

-ToggleJS provides a simple, easy-to-access browser button to enable or disable JavaScript globally.
-Similar extensions do this per-domain, but I found that this over-complicates things a bit so I decided to build my own JavaScript "master switch" that was easy to use.
+I found similar extensions that enable or disable JavaScript per-domain, but I found that this over-complicates things a bit so I decided to build this JavaScript "master switch".

-I've also found that similar extensions can cause the page to be rendered incorrectly when they reload the page after disabling JavaScript.
-I have found a way around this so that the page will reload reliably.
+Also, similar extensions can cause pages to be rendered incorrectly when they are automatically reloaded after disabling JavaScript.
+I have found a way around this so that pages will reload reliably.

 I hope you enjoy using it - if you do, please tell your friends about it and help me out by giving it a positive review.
 Thanks!